Where To Ride

 Leashed dogs welcome at:

 Where can I ride my eMTB?

-eMTBs are NOT allowed on any Open Space and Mountain Parks trails (Boulder Valley Ranch, Chapman Drive, Doudy Draw, Flatirons Vista, Marshall Mesa), on Boulder County Parks and Open Space mountain trails (Betasso Preserve, Boulder Canyon Trail, Heil Valley Ranch, Hall Ranch, Mud Lake, Rabbit Mountain, Walker Ranch) or at Valmont Bike Park.
+eMTBs are NOT allowed on some City of Boulder Open Space and Mountain Parks trails (Doudy Draw, Flatirons Vista) or on Boulder County Parks & Open Space mountain trails (Betasso Preserve, Boulder Canyon Trail, Heil Valley Ranch, Hall Ranch, Mud Lake, Rabbit Mountain, Walker Ranch).

 In 2018, our neighbors to the south adopted a permanent policy to allow eMTBs on Jefferson County Open Space managed trails.
 That means you can ride an eMTB on any trail open to traditional mountain bikes.
 Here’s a list of some of the areas to check out: